310mc/https-310mc.github.io-tl/source/_posts/wildland/wildland.md

         <div class="preview-box">
             <div class="title-area">
                 <div class="title-area__title">WILDLAND</div>
-                <div class="title-area__subtitle">Full Speed ◆ Chase Chesire in WILDLAND</div>
+                <div class="title-area__subtitle">Full Speed ◆ Chase Cheshire in WILDLAND</div>
                 <div class="title-area__start"><a href="/wildland/prologue">Start Reading</a></div>
             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    Ryuseitai is selected to take part in ‘WILDLAND’, a large-scale event inspired by Alice In Wonderland.
+                    Ryuseitai is selected to take part in ‘WILDLAND’, a large-scale event inspired by Alice in Wonderland.
 As the commander, Tetora thoroughly struggles to figure out how to present the image of a desolate, wild world that has lost all order.
                 </div>
                 <div class="info">
                     <div class="info-item season">